Thomas Wicksteed

-Thomas Wicksteed (26 January 1806 – 15 November 1871) was a notable English civil engineer of the 19th century.
-As engineer to the East London Waterworks Company he was responsible for introducing the Cornish pumping engine.
-He oversaw many improvements, and was approached for advice by a number of water companies elsewhere in the country, later turning his attention to the efficient handling of sewage.
+Thomas Wicksteed (26 January 1806 – 15 November 1871) was an English civil engineer.
+As engineer to the East London Waterworks Company, he was responsible for introducing the Cornish engine for water supply.

 Career

-Born in Shrewsbury, the fourth son of John Wicksteed, he was educated at Shrewsbury School, and at sixteen years of age he was sent to London, to reside with his father's old friend, Arthur Aikin, Secretary of the Society of Arts, with whom he lived.
+Born in Shrewsbury, the fourth son of John Wicksteed, he was educated at Shrewsbury School, and at sixteen years of age he was sent to London, to reside with his father's old friend, Arthur Aikin, Secretary of the Society of Arts.
 He was articled to a mechanical engineer in Smithfield, and at the end of his apprenticeship, became an assistant to Henry R. Palmer, Engineer to the London Docks, at a time when extensive additions were being made.

 In 1829, he became the Engineer to the East London Waterworks Company.
-It was a time when costly additions to the reservoirs and pumping-engines had to be made, but these were offset by the large saving he was able to make, particularly in the consumption of fuel.

 In 1835 his attention was directed to the Cornish engine as a replacement for the less economical condensing engine.
 He visited the Cornish mines, conducted experiments, and prevailed upon the directors of the company to invest in this new technology.
 In 1837 an engine from Cornwall was installed in the works at Old Ford.
-The savings were such that he carried out careful measurements for a year, and published his findings in 1841 in a paper entitled "An Experimental Inquiry concerning the relative power of, and useful effect produced by, the Cornish and Boulton and Watt pumping-engines, and cylindrical and waggon-head boilers" read to the Institution of Civil Engineers.
-Following this, several large engines were installed under his direction by various water companies about London.
+He carried out measurements for a year and published his findings in 1841 in a paper entitled "An Experimental Inquiry concerning the relative power of, and useful effect produced by, the Cornish and Boulton and Watt pumping-engines, and cylindrical and waggon-head boilers" read to the Institution of Civil Engineers.
+Following this, several large engines were installed under his direction by various water companies around London (between 1838 and 1845, in addition to his work with the East London, he served as Consulting Engineer to the Grand Junction, Southwark, Vauxhall and Kent Waterworks Companies).

-Meanwhile, he carried out various additions to the reservoirs and other works of the company.
-Among these was to transfer the source of the company’s supply from Old Ford to Lea Bridge up river from the tidal flow.